Being a blood donor

 I returned to South Africa, started practice and after a couple years there was some crisis.
 SANBS was pleading for donors; they were desperate.
 Should I go?
 The altruistic side of my personality prevailed.
 Luckily the vampires had learned a few things in the interim.
 I wasn’t standing when my finger was pricked and the atmosphere was generally a lot less frenetic.

 Nevertheless every donation was traumatic for me.
 Could I do it?
 And so I began to go now and then.
-Often I would feel faint and at least half a dozen times I have passed out completely.
+Often I would feel faint and at least half a dozen times I passed out completely; for a few minutes.

 Gradually I learned little things.
 SANBS was getting more sophisticated too and started asking questions about when you last ate and so on.
-I was determined to get on top of this; why I really don’t know.
-Dumb many thought and they were probably right.
+I was determined to get on top of this; why I really do not know.
+It's totally dumb, many said.

-Finally and it’s taken fifty years of doubt and misery, I can donate a pint of blood without angst and I have not fainted out cold for about a decade.
+Finally and it’s taken fifty years of doubt and misery, I can donate a pint of blood without angst; and I have not fainted completely out cold for a decade.

 The reason for this outburst has been a little article in the Journal of the American Medical Association that I peruse regularly.
 In January the Red Cross which supplies 40% of the blood used in the US, said it was facing its worst shortage in more than a decade.
 On some days it could only accommodate hospitals with less than a quarter of what had been requested.

 One of things that surprises me is that my iron levels are always so good.
-We tend to think that you must get the mineral from red meat but it seems that beetroot, spinach and kale provide more than enough; and our free-range eggs.
-Our crazy “flexitarian” diet gives my cousin full opportunity to derisively call me a Food Snob; we only eat pork, mutton and beef very occasionally.
+We tend to think that you must get the mineral from red meat but it seems that beetroot, kale and true wholemeal bread provide more than enough; and our free-range eggs.
+Our crazy “flexitarian” diet gives my cousin full opportunity to derisively call me a Food Snob; we eat pork, mutton and beef only occasionally.

 Freshly-harvested beets in a bucket.